rozlynboutin/microbiome_helper/Sequence-QC.md

 Note that for 16S data all of the reads should begin with same forward primer sequence, which explains why the "Per base sequence content" plot has peaks of 100% base content in the first few positions.

-Also for 16S data, note that a number of metrics ("Sequence Duplication Levels" , "Overrepresented sequences" and "Kmer Content") should not be used to evaluate data quality since of course we are looking at sequencing data for only a single gene, so an excess of highly similar sequences are expected.
+Also, for 16S data, note that a number of metrics ("Sequence Duplication Levels" , "Overrepresented sequences" and "Kmer Content") should not be used to evaluate data quality since of course we are looking at sequencing data for only a single gene, so an excess of highly similar sequences are expected.